 After studying the situation, Virchow characterized the peasants of Upper Silesia as lazy and unhygienic.
 He was shocked at the extreme poverty they lived in and their extremely poor diet.
 He blamed their plight on the combined effects of the Catholic Church sapping the people of ambition and local landowners removing any wealth generated in Upper Silesia to be spent elsewhere.

-The medical consensus at the time, accepted by Virchow, was that diseases like typhus are caused by ‘miasma’ – bad air caused by rotting matter.
+The medical consensus at the time, accepted by Virchow, was that diseases like typhus were caused by ‘miasma’ – bad air caused by rotting matter.
 Virchow believed malaria was caused by rotting vegetable miasma, while typhus was caused by rotting animal miasma.
 So, although he rejected some doctrines of medicine taught in ancient times by Galen, he did not question the truth of miasmas.

 Virchow did not recognize that epidemics are spread by microorganisms.